PhD Thesis: Navigating the Canals: Making and Moving Venetian Renaissance Paintings

 Dr. Louise Bourdua and Dr. Giorgio Tagliaferro (University of Warwick),

-Dr. Matthias Wivel and Dr. Susan Foister (National Gallery, London).
+Dr. Matthias Wivel and Dr. Susan Foister (National Gallery of London).

 My PhD is a Collaborative Doctoral Award project between the University of Warwick and the National Gallery of London.
 My research focuses on the large-scale Venetian Renaissance paintings in the National Gallery of London, in order to shed light on how they were transported from the painter’s workshop to their destination.
 Handling a large painting, in fact, must have been particularly challenging in Venice, since the city's unique physical environment posed special practical problems to painters and artisans.
 I investigate Venetian paintings dated to the fifteenth and sixteenth century: in this timeframe the binding agent evolved from egg to oil, and the support shifted from wood to canvas.
 I investigate whether these technical changes were made to minimise practical problems during transport or installation.

-I took my BA and my MA in History of Art at the University of Florence, supervised by professor Andrea De Marchi (History of Medieval Art).
+I took my BA and my MA in History of Art at the University of Florence.

 In my BA thesis I studied the fifteenth-century frescoes in the ‘Oratory of the Virgin’ in Serravalle Pistoiese, near Pistoia (Tuscany).
 In particular, I considered the Oratory as an expression of the penitential movement known as ‘Battuti Bianchi’, that was active in that area at the time.
 I put the frescoes’ iconography in relation to the features and the function of the building.